nxp-mcuxpresso/mcuxsdk-examples/demo_apps/lin_stack/master/readme.md

   incremented by 10 on both the master and the slave.
 Each additional press while the bus is awake raises the threshold by another 10.
 MOTOR1_STOP_VALUE resets to the default (150) on both nodes after a sleep/wake cycle.
+- The schedule includes a LIN 2.1 Event-triggered frame slot.
+The master sends the ETF header every schedule cycle.
+If the slave has a pending event, in this demo it is when slave button 1 is pressed 5 times, it responds with the PID of its associated unconditional frame followed by the event data.
+  The master decodes the response, reads the error code and value signals, and prints them to the console.

 ## Running the demo
 If communication is successful, the master node will print: